ecmwf/anemoi-datasets/docs/using/introduction.rst

    :language: python

-In the latter case, the datasets are combined along the time dimension or the variable dimension depending on the datasets structure.
+In the latter case, the datasets are combined along the time dimension or the variable dimension depending on the dataset's structure.